Jake McCarthy Player Props: Diamondbacks vs. Red Sox

-The Arizona Diamondbacks and Jake McCarthy, who went 0-for-2 last time out, battle Garrett Whitlock and the Boston Red Sox at Chase Field, Saturday at 7:15 PM ET.
+Jake McCarthy -- hitting .065 with a double, a home run, four walks and an RBI in his past 10 games -- will be in action for the Arizona Diamondbacks against the Boston Red Sox, with Tanner Houck on the hill, on May 28 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Red Sox.
+In his last game, he went 1-for-3 with a double against the Red Sox.

 Jake McCarthy Game Info & Props vs. the Red Sox